Preetharama/Preetharama/README.md

 - 👋 Hi, I’m @Preetha
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently learning hibernate
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me preetharam230@gmail.com
-- 😄 Pronouns: She/jher
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: When you start learn something
-- new you feel dumb but it makes you smarter.
+- ⚡ Fun fact: When you start learn something new you feel dumb but it makes you smarter.